pokt-network/docs/v0/economics/monetary-policy.md

 The DAO's currently approved inflation management framework is called the Weighted Annual Gross Max Inflation rate (WAGMI).

-A WAGMI target of 100% was implemented on Feb 28, 2022, which corresponds to a per-node reward of 84.61 POKT/day.
+A WAGMI target of 100% was implemented on Feb 28, 2022, which corresponds to a per-node reward of 0.0084 POKT/relay.
+It was previously set to 0.01 POKT/relay.

 WAGMI targets will be stepped down to 50% over the following five months as follows: